deanmao/deanmao.github.com/_posts/2012-08-28-modify-a-site-you-dont-own.md

 As you can see, it's extremely easy to implement this yourself.
 It's only around 30 lines of coffeescript and we've got a site that proxies and rewrites another site!

+### Other implementations

+Proxying a site and rewriting all its content is not a new concept.
+There have been other implementations at various degrees of success.
+The oldest implementation I can think of is [jmarshall's cgiproxy](http://www.jmarshall.com/tools/cgiproxy/).
+It's a huge perl script that essentially does the same thing as xtendme, but it's written in perl and it's 16,000 lines of code.
+I already have a headache reading 200 lines of perl so trying to decipher that beast will be a nightmare! (unless you're the author)  Xtendme is a mere 1500 lines of coffeescript, and it's fairly modular should one decide to tweak the code.

+After running cgiproxy, you'll soon see that it is not quite capable of dealing with javascript-heavy sites like gmail or google plus.
+Most of the web is moving toward client-heavy code so it's fairly important that the proxy can handle a site like gmail.
+Xtendme actually works quite well on gmail, so I'm fairly confident it will handle other javascript sites as well, but it does have one weak point -- it doesn't have the best html parser so some sites may still cause it to break.
+It relies on the popular [node-htmlparser](https://github.com/tautologistics/node-htmlparser/) project that many other popular projects (like jsdom) rely on.
+Please consider donating time into improving tautologistics' htmlparser.
+One small fix will improve many node libraries.

+I feel that javascript is the best language to write this proxy in because most of the web consists of html and javascript so it's only natural for a system that transforms the web should be written in the language of the web.
+I haven't seen a good reverse-proxy for node, so I figured this would be a nice little project.

+### Security concerns

+Yes, this is a man in the middle attack.
+You can create a website that serves up gmail running this proxy and trick the end user into visiting it.
+If the user doesn't realize they're not on mail.google.com, they would be sending all kinds of private data to a server somewhere.
+Even sites that implement something like [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for their login, there are work-arounds that handle this in Xtendme.
+So please, use this for good.
+I don't want moms sending me angry emails.